ietf/tao/Tao.md

 The IETF is always in a state of change.
 Although the principles in this document are expected to remain largely the same over time, practical details may well have changed by the time you read it; for example, a web-based tool may have replaced an email address for requesting some sort of action.

 Many types of IETF documentation are mentioned in the Tao, from BCPs to RFCs and STDs.
-The IETF publishes its main technical documentation as RFC, politely known as "Requests for Comments"; and STDs are RFCs identified as "standards".
-BCPs make recommendations for Best Current Practices in the Internet and are also RFCs; All three types of documents are in the RFC document stream; see Section 6 for more information.
+The IETF publishes its technical documentation as RFCs, politely known as "Requests for Comments"; and STDs are RFCs identified as "standards".
+BCPs make recommendations for Best Current Practices in the Internet and are also RFCs; All three types of documents are in the RFC document series; see Section 6 for more information.

 This web page is a continuation of the series of the "Tao of the IETF" RFCs.
 See [RFC6722] for an explanation of how the last RFC in that series became this web page.
 This web-based version of the Tao is based on [RFC4677], was co-authored with Susan Harris.
 The original version of this document, published in 1994, was written by Gary Malkin.